 We Will Stand and Fight for You

 If you are facing significant prison time, you may feel that your situation is hopeless.
 Let us urge you to take heart.
-Although we cannot guarantee results (and indeed, it would be a violation of our professional ethics to do so), our experienced New Mexico defense attorneys have seen many of our clients walk into our office for the first time in dire circumstances, and walk out the last time with a dismissal, an acquittal or a favorable plea bargain.
+Although we cannot guarantee results (and indeed, it would be a violation of our professional ethics to do so), our experienced Albuquerque defense law firm have seen many of our clients walk into our office for the first time in dire circumstances, and walk out the last time with a dismissal, an acquittal or a favorable plea bargain.

-A criminal prosecution is adversarial to the core, and significant opportunities arise for beleaguered defendants from time to time – a search warrant turns out to be defective, a witness recants a statement, or new evidence surfaces that harms the prosecution’s case.
+Criminal prosecution is adversarial to the core, and significant opportunities arise for beleaguered defendants from time to time – a search warrant turns out to be defective, a witness recants a statement or new evidence surfaces that harm the prosecution’s case.
 We have seen all of this before, and we will be ready to pounce on any such opportunity.

-Contact Us Today for a Free Initial Consultation
+Speak With a Trusted Albuquerque Criminal Attorneys Today for a Free Initial Consultation Today

-If you are being investigated a crime in New Mexico, or if you have already been charged with one, call us at 505-375-4765, or complete our online contact form, to schedule a meeting where we can discuss your options.
+If you are being investigated a crime in Albuquerque, or if you have already been charged with one, call us at 505-375-4765, or complete our online contact form, to schedule a meeting where we can discuss your options.
 The clock is ticking.